usnistgov/FIPS201/_FIPS201/frontend.md

 ## 4.1 PIV Card Physical Characteristics {#s-4-1}

-References to the PIV Card in this section pertain to the physical characteristics only.
-References to the front of the card apply to the side of the card that contains electronic contacts; references to the back of the card apply to the side opposite of the front side.
+References to the PIV Card in this section pertain to its physical characteristics only.
+References to the front of the card apply to the side of the card that contains electronic contacts.
+References to the back of the card apply to the side opposite of the front.

 The PIV Card's physical appearance and other characteristics should balance the need to have the PIV Card commonly recognized as a federal identification card while providing the flexibility to support individual department and agency requirements.
 Having a common look for PIV Cards is important in meeting the objectives of improved security and interoperability.
-In support of these objectives, consistent placement of printed components and technology is generally necessary.
+In support of these objectives, consistent placement of printed components and technology is necessary.

-The PIV Card SHALL comply with physical characteristics as described in [[ISO 7810]](../_Appendix/references.md#ref-ISO7810), [[ISO 10373]](../_Appendix/references.md#ref-ISO10373), [[ISO 7816]](../_Appendix/references.md#ref-ISO7816) for contact cards, and
+The PIV Card SHALL comply with physical characteristics as described in [[ISO 7810]](../_Appendix/references.md#ref-ISO7810), [[ISO 10373]](../_Appendix/references.md#ref-ISO10373), and [[ISO 7816]](../_Appendix/references.md#ref-ISO7816) for contact cards, in addition to
 [[ISO 14443]](../_Appendix/references.md#ref-ISO14443) for contactless cards.

 ### 4.1.1 Printed Material {#s-4-1-1}

 The printed material SHALL NOT rub off during the life of the PIV Card.
 The printing process SHALL NOT deposit debris on the printer rollers during printing and laminating.
-Printed material SHALL NOT interfere with the contact and contactless ICC(s) and related components, nor SHALL it obstruct access to machine-readable information.
+Printed material SHALL NOT interfere with the ICCs or related components, nor SHALL it obstruct access to machine-readable information.

 ### 4.1.2 Tamper Proofing and Resistance {#s-4-1-2}

 To combat counterfeiting and alterations, the PIV Card SHALL contain security features outlined in the American Association of Motor Vehicle Association’s (AAMVA) Drivers License/Identification Card (DL/ID) Card Design Standard [[CDS]](../_Appendix/references.md#ref-CDS).
-The Card Design Standard classifies security features into three categories, depending on the security level required for verification:
+The Card Design Standard classifies security features into three categories, depending on the inspection level required for verification:

-Level 1
+Inspection Level 1
-: Security features that can be examined without tools or aids that involves easily identifiable visual or tactile features for rapid inspection at point of usage (e.g.embossed surface pattern, optically variable device (such as a hologram), or color shifting inks).
+: Security features that can be examined without tools or aids that includes easily identifiable visual or tactile features for rapid inspection at point of usage.
+Examples include an embossed surface pattern, an optically variable device (such as a hologram), or color shifting inks.

-Level 2
+Inspection Level 2
-: Security features that require the use of a tool or instrument (e.g., UV light, magnifying glass, or scanner) to discern the feature.
-Level two sample security features include microtext, UV fluorescent images and IR-fluorescent ink.
+: Security features that require the use of a tool or instrument (e.g., UV light, magnifying glass, or scanner) to discern.
+Examples include microtext, UV-fluorescent images, IR-fluorescent ink, nano and micro images, and chemical taggants.

-Level 3
+Inspection Level 3
 : Security features inspected by forensic specialists to conduct in-depth examination that may require special equipment to provide true certification.
-Nano and micro images and chemical taggants, are examples of level 3 security features.
+Examples of level 3 security features are available on a need-to-know basis.

 A PIV Card SHALL incorporate at least one security feature at inspection level 1 or inspection level 2.
 Federal departments and agencies SHOULD incorporate additional security features and include all three inspection levels.